 The most common name for myopia is nearsightedness.
-This is the disorder portraying issue in refractive mechanism, wherein the nearby things are evidently visible, but distant objects do not come into appropriate emphasis.
-In general, the condition can be straight associated with the long eye ball or too much of corneal curvature, so that the gleams of the light entering into eyes are not properly focused.
-The type of condition is very common in school kids and teenagers and can be well cured by stem cellular eye treatment.
+This is the disorder that portrays issues in refractive mechanism, wherein the nearby things are evidently visible, but the distant objects do not come into appropriate emphasis.
+In general, the condition can be associated with the long eye ball or too much of corneal curvature, so that the gleams of the light entering into the eyes are not properly focused.
+This type of condition is very common in school kids and teenagers and can be well cured by stem cellular eye treatment.

-The macula is the most sensitive portion of the retina; situated at the back of the eye and is made up of number of light sensitive cells called as photoreceptors.
+The macula is the most sensitive portion of the retina, situated at the back of the eye and is made up of number of light sensitive cells called as photoreceptors.
 These cells are centrally accountable for crystal clear vision.
-Because of number of risk factors such as age, family history and smoking, these cells start to die triggering progressive degeneration of the macula.
-When the macula is impaired; the center of your field of view might appear blurred, distorted or dark.
+Because of the number of risk factors such as age, family history and smoking, these cells start to die triggering progressive degeneration of the macula.
+When the macula is impaired, the center of your field of view might appear blurred, distorted or dark.
 The syndrome is largely categorized into two forms.
-Dry Macular Degeneration is diagnosed when yellowish spots known as “drunsen” start to appear on the macula specifying the deterioration of the tissue.
-The Wet Macular Degeneration is spotted when new blood vessels begin growing underneath the retina leaking blood and fluid.
+Dry Macular Degeneration is diagnosed when there are yellowish spots known as “drunsen” start to appear on the macula specifying the deterioration of the tissue.
+The Wet Macular Degeneration is spotted when new blood vessels begin to grow underneath the retina leaking blood and fluids.
 The wet form of the sickness will create dark blind spots in the central vision.
 Stem cell treatment of eyes provide optimum solution.

 Stem cell therapy for Retinopathy

-Retinopathy or Retinitis Pigmentosa, is the most commonly happening progressive, degenerative disorder affecting the retina of the eye.
+Retinopathy or Retinitis Pigmentosa, is the most common progressive, degenerative disorder that affects the retina of the eye.
 It particularly affects the light sensitive cells of the retina known as strong rods.
 They send the info to the brain regarding every minuscule detail of your visualization via the assistance of optic nerves.
 Retinitis Pigmentosa is characterized by the vicissitudes in the pigment owing to resultant degeneration of optic nerves.
-This in turn is connected with thinning of retinal blood vessels as the demand of blood supply is lowered significantly.
+This in turn is connected with the thinning of retinal blood vessels as the demand of blood supply is lowered significantly.
 Stem cell eye treatment ensures optimum result.
 The prevalence of this disorder is related to the genetic deficiency.
 It is believed that out of many genes accountable for normal eye functioning, one faulty gene can causes this type of retinal malformation.

 Stem cell therapy for Glaucoma

-Glaucoma is the chronic eye disease causing progressive demolition of the optic nerves resulting in the irreversible blindness if left untreated.
+Glaucoma is a chronic eye disease that causes progressive demolition of the optic nerves resulting in the irreversible blindness if left untreated.
 The optic nerves carry an image from the retina to the brain for permitting us to envision the picture.
-The glaucoma can be roughly categorized as open angle and angle closure based on the anatomy of the eye’s anterior chamber, and is further categorized as primary and secondary disorder.
+The glaucoma can be roughly categorized as an open angle and angle closure based on the anatomy of the eye’s anterior chamber, and is further categorized as primary and secondary disorder.

-- The Open Angle Glaucoma: It is the most common kind of glaucoma, related with the blockage of the open eye drainage angle of the eye, leading to the augmented eye pressure and thus impairing the optic nerves.
+- The Open Angle Glaucoma: It is the most common kind of glaucoma, related to the blockage of the open eye drainage angle of the eye, leading to the augmented eye pressure and thus impairing the optic nerves.
 Stem cell eye treatment in India provides cure to open angle glaucoma.

 - The Angle Closure Glaucoma: It results when the drainage angle of the eyes narrows and becomes entirely blocked.
-In this scenario, there is a speedy accumulation of pressure and can be treated as the medical emergency.
+In this scenario, there is a speedy accumulation of the pressure and can be treated under stem cell eye treatment in Delhi.
 The symptoms of it includes severe eye pain, blurry vision, headache, rainbow haloes around the light, nausea and vomiting.

 Stem cell therapy for Eye injuries

 The surface of the eye is made up of thin, transparent dome named as the cornea.
 The cornea covers the entire iris and the pupil.
 The first beam of light that is refracted from the image, strikes the cornea.
 Since the portion is exposed, it is more susceptible to injuries.
-There are numerous reasons of eye injuries such as flying dust; foreign article like metal or sand, a fingernail, an animal claw might cause damage.
+There are numerous reasons that can cause an eye injury such as flying dust, foreign article like metal or sand, a fingernail, an animal claw might cause damage.
 A minor scratch or corneal abrasion might result in corneal ulcers, if overlooked for a lengthier period of time.

 Stem cell therapy for Optic Nerve

-Optic Nerve Atrophy is an umbrella term, categorized with the group of conditions, which limit appropriate functioning of the optic nerve; i.e. diffusion of accurate info about visual insight.
-Optic nerve is the central oval, pinkish region of the retina and is indispensably significant for linking retina of the eye with the occipital lobe, via networking of more than one million nerves and blood vessels.
+Optic Nerve Atrophy is an umbrella term, categorized by a group of conditions, which limit appropriate functioning of the optic nerve, i.e. diffusion of the accurate information about the visual insight.
+Optic nerve is the central oval, pinkish region of the retina and is indispensably significant for linking the retina of the eye with the occipital lobe, via networking of more than one million nerves and blood vessels.
 Occipital lobe is the portion of central nervous system, accountable for decoding vision.
-Thus, any impairment to optic nerve can ruthlessly affect central vision, peripheral vision and color vision of an individual.
-Optic nerve atrophy can be categorized with a mild to severe impairment to the optic nerve, because of number of reasons, like trauma, toxins, shortages, swelling, infection and/or congenital difficulties.
-Through conventionally obtainable options, there is no conclusive cure to reverse atrophy of the optic nerve; however, some rehabilitative methodologies can be integrated, like use of magnifying spectacles, spectacles with remedial refractive errors, normalizing pressure on the eye through use of eyedrops, etc. Also, stem cells can play a great role in reversing the symptoms of this ailment.
+Thus, any impairment in the optic nerve can ruthlessly affect the central vision, peripheral vision and color vision of an individual.
+Optic nerve atrophy can be categorized with a mild to severe impairment of the optic nerve, because of number of reasons, like trauma, toxins, shortages, swelling, infection and/or congenital difficulties.
+Through conventionally obtainable options, there is no conclusive cure to reverse atrophy of the optic nerve.
+However, some rehabilitative methodologies can be integrated, like use of magnifying spectacles, spectacles with remedial refractive errors, normalizing pressure on the eye through use of eye drops, etc. Also, stem cells can play a great role in reversing the symptoms of this ailment.

 Along with the above listed major eye problems; some of the other common issues are as follows: